Facing Domestic Violence Charges In Georgia? Here’s What You Need to Know

 Domestic violence is a serious case everywhere, and one that is never taken lightly, particularly in the state of Georgia.
 Domestic violence is usually committed by a family member, spouse, household member, or intimate partner against another.
 Under the legal definition of domestic violence, the other person must have some type of close relationship with the perpetrator.

 In Georgia, domestic violence transcends beatings and physical harm; anything involving stalking, aggravated assault (with fists or a dangerous weapon), battery, child endangerment, criminal damages to properties, corporal punishment, domestic battery (simple and aggravated), criminal trespass, attempted murder, or unlawful restraint can lead to a domestic violence conviction in Georgia.

-Factors Involved In Issuing a Domestic Violence Conviction
+Factors Involved in Charging Someone with Domestic Violence

 Domestic violence can be charged as either a state or federal crime.
 Depending on the circumstances, these charges can result in either a misdemeanor conviction or a felony conviction.
 Check out this website to read about the United States federal law regarding domestic violence.

 Family violence and domestic abuse charges are taken very seriously in Georgia, and the crimes attract more punishment than usual if the people involved have a prior or ongoing personal relationship.

-Domestic violence charges are issued if a violent felony offense is committed toward someone by a person with whom they share any of the following relationships:
+An individual is charged with domestic violence if a violent felony offense or misdemeanor offense is committed toward someone with whom they share any of the following relationships:

 - Current spouse

 - Former spouse

 - Housemates (people who live or formerly lived together)